 Every Dog, No Matter the Age at Adoption, Deserves a Puppy Shower.

-Don’t let the name “Puppy Shower” through you off.
+Don’t let the name “Puppy Shower” throw you off.
 The purpose of a Puppy Shower is to celebrate a new canine addition to a wonderful family.
 Dogs, at any age, are dependent on their human families for love, food, care and the like.
 Dogs are perpetually our babies no matter how old they are.

 Sure, it would be weird to throw a baby shower for a family that has taken in a middle-aged or senior human adult.
 But dogs are different and all dog adoptions should be celebrated.